Fingertips/nap/README.md

 To enable the proxy settings in Nap, you can either use the HTTP\_PROXY or http\_proxy enviroment variable.

     $ env HTTP_PROXY=http://rob:secret@192.167.1.254:665 ruby app.rb

+## Contributions

+Nap couldn't be the shining beacon in the eternal darkness without help from:

+* Eloy Durán
+* Joshua Sierles
+* Thijs van der Vossen